daddevv/TypingTowers/README.md

 - **Scaling system tested and tuned:** The MobSpawner's scaling logic for spawn interval and mob speed has been verified with unit tests for smooth progression.
 Parameters can be adjusted in `MobSpawner.ts` for further tuning.
 - **Word complexity scaling:** The WordGenerator dynamically increases word length and complexity as the game progresses, based on difficulty scaling parameters.
 This ensures that challenges become more demanding over time.

+## v2 Architecture: Centralized Game State & StateManager

+TypeDefense v2 introduces a single, centralized global game state for all gameplay, UI, and progression data.
+This state is defined in `client/src/state/gameState.ts` and includes player, level, mobs, spawner, UI, settings, progression, curriculum, and timing information.
+All systems and scenes read from and update this state, making debugging and testing much easier.

+### StateManager

+- The `StateManager` (`client/src/state/stateManager.ts`) is the only way to read or update the game state.
+- Provides:
+  - Immutable getter for the current state
+  - Update functions for all major state parts (e.g., `updatePlayerHealth`, `addMob`, `setGameStatus`)
+  - Event emitter for subscribing to state changes (e.g., `stateManager.on('gameStatusChanged', handler)`)
+  - Automatic save/load to `localStorage` for persistent progression
+  - Exposes `window.gameState` for easy console debugging

+All game logic, UI, and systems should use `StateManager` to interact with the state.

+See `TODO.md` for migration and refactor steps.

 ## Curriculum Design

 TypeDefense features a unique learning approach based on finger groups rather than random letters.
 The game is structured into four worlds, each focusing on a specific set of fingers: